andreibujaki/GatelessGateSharp/README.md

 The minimum requirements for the miner are as follows:

 * Graphics card(s) with the AMD GCN architecture and/or the NVIDIA Maxwell and Pascal architectures.
-* Windows 8.1 64-bit or later (Windows 10 strongly recommended.)
+* Windows 8.1 64-bit or later.
+Windows 10 is strongly recommended, but **Windows 10 April 2018 Update is NOT supported** yet.
-* [AMD Radeon Software Adrenalin Edition 18.3.4](http://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-Adrenalin-Edition-18.3.4-Release-Notes.aspx) or later for AMD cards.
+* [AMD Radeon Software Adrenalin Edition 18.3.4](http://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-Adrenalin-Edition-18.3.4-Release-Notes.aspx) for AMD cards.
+(Adrenalin 18.4.1 and 18.5.1 are NOT supported.)
 * [.NET Framework 4.7.1](https://www.microsoft.com/en-us/download/details.aspx?id=56116) and [Visual C++ Redistributable 2017](https://go.microsoft.com/fwlink/?LinkId=746572) if you do not use the installer.

 **Note: Please DO NOT USE UTILITIES FOR OVERCLOCKING SUCH AS MSI AFTERBURNER with Gateless Gate Sharp.**